 All Sky Tri and Goldfish Kids Tri participants will receive:

 In a pool swim, there will always be someone in close proximity to you, so please be aware of your surroundings.
 Expect to experience some contact with other athletes; please be a respectful athlete.
 Don’t use the rope for turning or maneuvering yourself.
 Passing may be necessary.
 We request that you use a foot tap to allow the swimmer in front of you to know that you would like to pass.
 If your foot is tapped, please respond by holding up briefly at the next wall to let the swimmer pass by.
+Please do not attempt to pass anywhere but by the pool walls.

 Check out the action from the 2014 Sky Tri!